realm/realm-js/examples/node-connection-and-error/README.md

   * The Realm is opened immediately without waiting for downloads from the server.
     * See [Offline Support](#note-offline-support) below.

+### Note: Offline Support

+Users who have logged in at least once will have their credentials cached on the client.
+Thus, a logged in user who restarts the app will remain logged in.
+This app handles that in `logIn()` in [demo-auth-triggers.ts](./node/src/demo-auth-triggers.ts) by checking if the `app.currentUser` already exists.

+Data that was previously synced to the device will also exist locally in the Realm database.
+From this point on, users can be offline and still query and update data.
+Any changes made offline will be synced automatically to Atlas and any other devices once a network connection is established.
+If multiple users modify the same data either while online or offline, those conflicts are [automatically resolved](https://www.mongodb.com/docs/atlas/app-services/sync/details/conflict-resolution/) before being synced.

+#### Realm Configuration

+When [opening a Realm](https://www.mongodb.com/docs/realm/sdk/node/sync/configure-and-open-a-synced-realm/#open-a-synced-realm-while-offline), we can specify the behavior in the Realm configuration when opening it for the first time (via `newRealmFileBehavior`) and for subsequent ones (via `existingRealmFileBehavior`).
+We can either:
+* `OpenRealmBehaviorType.OpenImmediately`
+  * Opens the Realm file immediately if it exists, otherwise it first creates a new empty Realm file then opens it.
+  * This lets users use the app with the existing data, while syncing any changes to the device in the background.
+* `OpenRealmBehaviorType.DownloadBeforeOpen`
+  * If there is data to be downloaded, this waits for the data to be fully synced before opening the Realm.

+This app opens a Realm in [store-manager.ts](./node/src/store-manager.ts).
+We use `OpenImmediately` for new and existing Realm files in order to use the app while offline.

+> See [OpenRealmBehaviorConfiguration](https://www.mongodb.com/docs/realm-sdks/js/latest/types/OpenRealmBehaviorConfiguration.html) for possible configurations of new and existing Realm file behaviors.

 ## Background

 ### Sync Error Handling